-The Charity is governed by a board of trustees, a majority of which must be independent of the NHS Trusts which the Charity supports.
+The Charity is governed by a Board of Trustees, a majority of which must be independent of the NHS Trusts which the Charity supports.
 The Board of UHCW NHS Trust has the right to nominate 4 Trustees to the Charity's Board.
 Independent Trustees are recruited through an open and competitive recruitment process.
 Trustees serve for an initial period of three years, which may be renewed for further terms.

-Page 21 gives a list of current trustees and those who resigned during the year.
+Page 20 gives a list of current trustees and those who resigned during the year, which included the chair, who was replaced by the two Vice-Chairs.

 The trustees also serve as directors of the Company limited by guarantee.

-The Board meets quarterly, and such other times as may be required to transact the business of the Charity
+The Board meets quarterly, and such other times as may be required to transact the business of the Charity.